AthanTsintsilonis/Predicting-NBA-Players-Minutes-Played/README.md

 2. Constructing a Linear Regression Model to predict draft position (Linear Regression Model)

 It is still currently a work in progress

+Next steps: Use data from all availabe years, present results better, debug